Haikal02-alt/Ubuntu-DEC-Alpha/README.md

 This is a port of Ubuntu base + pickings for DEC Alpha

 The alpha architecture was developed by Digital Equipment Corporation (DEC) and later Compaq 1992-2004.

+The Version Will Be Ubuntu 8.04 LTS (Hardy Heron)